Infield fly and interference call loom large during 1st inning of Yankees-Angels game

 Last Thursday in Chicago, umpires ruled White Sox designated runner Andrew Vaughn interfered with Orioles' shortstop Gunnar Henderson on a popup by Andrew Benintendi, ending the game, won by Baltimore 8-6.

+MLB said after that game that there is some discretion to not call interference, but Carapazza said that did not apply here.

+“I called the infield fly rule first, which now the batter is out.
+That was not the case of that (White Sox-Orioles) play.
+It’s a little bit different,” Carapazza said.

-White Sox manager Pedro Grifol was prescient when he asked MLB to provide more clarity on interference plays.
+Boone, like White Sox manager Pedro Grifol, is hoping MLB can provide even more clarity on interference plays.

-“This is going to happen again,” he said.
-“I haven’t seen it in 30 years.
-But now that it happened, I guarantee you we’ll see it again because everybody around the league looks at situations like this to create some form of advantage for their club, to get a couple outs in a situation like this.”
+“I mean, the sequence matters.
+But hopefully maybe we can get to revisit a little bit,” Boone said.
+“Juan is in jeopardy of getting doubled off, and if he doesn't get there and if you don't nail the get back the exact way, he gets stuck with Neto probably misjudging a little bit.
+But what do you do as a runner there?”

 AP MLB: https://apnews.com/MLB